Layona1981/Bioinfo_BMMB_852/HW_14/Report summary.md

 - **Biological Relevance:**
   - The expression levels should be interpreted in the context of the biological system being studied.
 High expression of certain genes may correlate with specific physiological conditions or responses.

-- **Technical Considerations:**
-  - Factors such as the quality of the RNA used, the efficiency of library preparation, and sequencing depth can all affect the reliability of the data.
-If these factors are controlled well, the data is generally considered reliable.

-- **Statistical Analysis:**
-  - Performing statistical analyses, such as differential expression analysis, can further validate the findings and assess the significance of observed expression levels.

 #### Conclusion
 Overall, the dataset reveals a diverse expression profile among the analyzed genes, with some genes exhibiting high expression levels while others show minimal or no expression.
 The reliability of the data appears reasonable, particularly for genes with consistent counts across samples.
 Further validation through additional experiments or statistical analyses would enhance the confidence in these results.